What is the Respiratory Syncytial Virus (RSV) prevention program?

 Is the RSV vaccine required to attend school, daycare or to work in certain settings?

-No. Children do not have to be immunized against this disease to attend school or a licensed day care in Ontario (Immunization of School Pupils Act, Child Care and Early Years Act).
+As per the Immunization of School Pupils Act and the Child Care and Early Years Act, children do not have to be immunized against this disease to attend school or a licensed day care in Ontario.

 Reporting vaccinations